Previous Page Next Page

 The term does not include a home that provides care exclusively for any number of children related to the caregiver.

-Regular care
+Regular Care

-Care that is provided for at least four hours a day, three or more days a week, for three or more consecutive weeks or for four hours a day for 40 or more days in a period of 12 months.
+Care provided for at least four hours a day, three or more days a week, for three or more consecutive weeks or for four hours a day for 40 or more days in a period of 12 months.

 Regulation

 The enforcement of statutes and the development and enforcement of rules, including minimum standards.
-Regulation includes the licensing, certification, registering, and listing of an operation or child-care administrator.
+Regulation includes the licensing, certification, registering, and listing of an operation or child care administrator.

-Unregulated operation
+Unregulated Operation

 8100 Types of Day Care Operations